|

 &3).
 The northern boundary of the grove is basically the ridge line of Grave Creek

-- The GCHT is approximately 1.5 miles north of the Hugo
+Hills.
+The GCHT is approximately 1.5 miles north of the Hugo

 Hitching Post Store as the crow flies and 11 plus miles driving to the west trail access